KyunginNa/my_portfolio/README.md

 # Portfolio

 This website is made with React 17.0.1.
-You can check some brief information about me and my projects I have worked on.
+You can check some brief information about me and my projects.

 ## The code